Welcome to the ParaCorner! Below is a list of facts and interesting tidbits on paracord.

 - Paracord's first recorded use in the United States was during World War II, where they used it for many of the uses that the military continues to use paracord for today.

 - Did you know that a Basic Cobra Bracelet contains over 70 feet of usable cord?
 Its true!
-Each bracelet contains about 8-9 feet of #550 paracord which in turn contains 7 individual strands of cord.
+Each bracelet contains about 8-9 feet of #550 paracord which in turn contains 7 individual strands of cord inside.
 When you add it all up its about 70 feet.
 A King Cobra Bracelet contains over 120 feet!

 - 550 Paracord is the most common paracord used.
 In addition to the facts listed above, it's also rot, mildew, mold, and UV fading resistant.